moveit/moveit2_tutorials/doc/getting_started/getting_started.rst

 Create A Colcon Workspace and Download MoveIt 2 Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-These tutorials rely on the master branch of MoveIt 2, which can be built from source or binaries.
-Please make sure you install MoveIt 2 for your distribution of choice by following the instructions from `the official MoveIt website <https://moveit.ros.org/install-moveit2/source/>`_.
+These tutorials rely on the ROS 2 project MoveIt 2, which can be built from source or installed from binaries.
+Please make sure you install or build MoveIt 2 for your distribution of choice by following the instructions from `the official MoveIt website <https://moveit.ros.org/install-moveit2/source/>`_.
 For tutorials you will need to have a `colcon <https://docs.ros.org/en/foxy/Tutorials/Colcon-Tutorial.html#install-colcon>`_ workspace setup.
 If you already have a colcon workspace by building MoveIt 2 from source skip the following, else create a workspace: ::

   mkdir -p ~/ws_moveit2/src